 1. General Admission Tickets

-When to use: Perfect for festivals, networking events, pop-up dinners, markets, or any event where assigned seats don't matter.
+When to use: Perfect for festivals, networking events, pop-up dinners, markets, club nights, or any event where assigned seats don't matter.
 If you're running a casual, high-energy gathering, this is your go-to.

 Pro-tip: Keep the purchase process dead simple.
 One click, one price, one QR code.
 Don't overcomplicate what should be frictionless.